stoklund/portable-simd/portable-simd.md

 The floating-point operations in this specification aim to be conforming to [IEEE 754-2008][ieee754] while being compatible with WebAssembly and JavaScript.
-Some things which are left unspecified by the IEEE standard are given stricter semantics by WebAssembly, such as:
+Some things which are left unspecified by the IEEE standard are given stricter semantics by WebAssembly.

-* Default NaN bit patterns.
-* NaN propagation rules.
-* The sign of 0 returned by min/max operations.

 ## Default NaN value

-When a floating-point operation needs to return a NaN, and none of its operands are NaN, it generates a default NaN value which is a quiet NaN with an all-zero payload field.
+When a floating-point operation needs to return a NaN and none of its operands are NaN, it generates a default NaN value which is a quiet NaN with an all-zero payload field.
 The sign of the default NaN is not specified: